• Claims based on traditional homeopathic practice and principles, not based on modern medical theory or practice.

 Before venturing outdoors, make sure your dog is up-to-date with vaccinations and tick and flea treatments.
 Check in with your vet to see whether your dog can handle intense physical strain and that there’s no underlying medical condition that could put your dog at risk when exercising with you.
 Check your dogs for fleas and ticks as soon as you get home, even if she is up-to-date with her treatments.
 Also, check your dog’s paws for injuries that might occur after hiking, running or surfing.
 Try to avoid contact with asphalt on hot days and, on cold days, check paws for ice build-up. *This article was written in loving memory of my Siberian Husky girl, Maya, which is why I used feminine pronouns throughout the article.
 Author: Octavia Drughi Author bio: Octavia is a travel writer for BookSurfCamps.com and BarePockets.com.
 She is a passionate mountaineer, rock climber and dog lover who feels just as comfortable high on the rocks as she does deep down in the sea.

-One thought on “4 Outdoor Exercises for You & Your Dog to Strengthen the Bond
+1 thoughts on “4 Outdoor Exercises for You & Your Dog to Strengthen the Bond

 1. Pingback: Turn Your Daily Dog Walk Into A Fitness Routine (For You And Fido!) - HomeoPet